-Storm restoration in Raiford
+Storm damage restoration in Raiford

 Raiford is a small town of about 242 residents in Union County, a fully inland county in north-central Florida where no storm surge risk exists but tropical wind and inland flooding hazards are very real.
 The Santa Fe River, which traces the county's southern boundary, is an unusually responsive flood system: Hurricane Irma in 2017 pushed the river at Worthington Springs to a record gage height of 9.0 meters, with inundation depths reaching 15 to 17 feet in some locations.
 Tropical Storm Debby in 2024 again forced emergency closures of river crossings across Union County as the Suwannee and Santa Fe systems overran their banks, and inland-tracking tropical systems regularly bring sustained winds that down trees and cause widespread structural damage across the county's pine and mixed-forest landscape.
 Storm Damage 911 connects Raiford homeowners with vetted, licensed local pros for a free storm-damage assessment.